Stop the illegal strip-mining of the Vhembe for coal

 This letter is co-signed by the members of the public listed in the appended list of co-signatories.

-Sign the Open Letter to
+Sign the Open Letter addressed to

 the National Director of Public Prosecutions